Instream Flow

 Click on the image to view the program video.

 The program determines the seasonal flows necessary to support both natural aquatic habitats and human uses and then works with water users and dam owners to ensure that their water needs are met while maintaining the protected flows during periods of unusually low flow, even during droughts.
-The program annually performs a wide range of field activities to collect the environmental data necessary to develop protected instream flow values and evaluate the success of instream flow management; the program’s 2023 Work Plan summarizes those field activities.
+The program annually performs a wide range of field activities to collect the environmental data necessary to develop protected instream flow values and evaluate the success of instream flow management; the program’s 2024 Work Plan summarizes those field activities.

-Protected Instream Flow Studies & Plans In Progress
+Protected Instream Flow Studies and Plans

-The protected instream flow study of the Ashuelot River began in 2021.
-The draft protected instream flows are estimated to be ready for public review and release late in 2023 and the draft Water Management Plan for the Ashuelot River will be developed thereafter.
+a map of the protected area around the ashuelot riverThe protected instream flow study of the Ashuelot River began in 2021 and fieldwork was completed in 2022.
+The draft Protected Instream Flow Study Report is estimated to be ready for public review and release in Summer 2024 and the draft Water Management Plan for the Ashuelot River will be developed thereafter.
+Please watch this space for notifications.

 Real Time Water Data